ddysher/.unixrc/README.md

 There are certain packages required by emacs configs:

 - [w3m](http://w3m.sourceforge.net/) [required]: used as browser in emacs, install via distro's package manager.
+- make, cmake, libtool [required]: used to build vterm in emacs, install via distro's package manager.
 - [live markdown](https://github.com/shime/livedown) [optional]: used to view markdown file in browser while editing.
 - [doctoc](https://github.com/thlorenz/doctoc) [optional]: used to generate markdown table of content.